 The Beam Down Project is a joint pilot project of MIST, Japan's Cosmo Oil Company and the Tokyo Institute of Technology, which works on the a ‘conventional concentrated' solar power design.
 The project is aimed at converting sunlight into electricity in a more efficient, lower-cost way than other technologies.

 Masdar in its programme has dedicated units to manage each function.
 Each unit relies on the competencies and experience of the relevant specialists, whether investors, architects, builders or designers.
 This ensures that the delivery context is well understood.
-This makes it a good case for management.
 The various units of the project are outlined below: